livebg/smailer/README.md

 	gem 'smailer'

 Then run `bundle install`.
-For Rails 2.x projects which do not use Bundler, add `gem 'smailer'` to your `environment.rb` file and then run `rake gems:install` in your project's root.
+For Rails 2.x projects which do not use Bundler, add `config.gem 'smailer'` to your `environment.rb` file and then run `rake gems:install` in your project's root.

 ### Generate and run the migration